"

 5. Adapt Nonverbal Cues Based on Audience Feedback and Environment

 Great communicators adapt their approach based on real-time feedback and environmental factors.
-Clearly reading audience nonverbal cues, adjusting your body language, vocal tone, pacing, and responding to environmental challenges ensures your communication stays engaging, responsive, and effective.
+Reading audience nonverbal cues, adjusting your body language, vocal tone, pacing, and responding to environmental challenges ensures your communication stays engaging, responsive, and effective.

 Mastering these subtle skills significantly boosts your confidence, professionalism, and overall communication success.